openservicemesh/osm-docs/content/docs/getting_started/quickstart/manual_demo.md

 ### Deploy SMI Access Control Policies

 At this point, applications do not have access to each other because no access control policies have been applied.
-Confirm this by verifying that none of the counters in the `bookbuyer`, `bookthief`, `bookstore`, and `bookstore-v2` UI are incrementing.
+Confirm this by verifying that none of the counters in the `bookbuyer`, `bookthief`, `bookstore-v1`, and `bookstore-v2` UI are incrementing.

 Apply the [SMI Traffic Target][1] and [SMI Traffic Specs][2] resources to define access control and routing policies for the applications to communicate: